ArthurGareginyan/javascript-inserter/readme.txt

 **Key features include...**

+* Insert custom JavaScript code into the site
-* Inserts custom JavaScript code in beginning or/and end of HEAD tag
+* Manage which JavaScript code load on HEAD or FOOTER
-* Inserts custom JavaScript code in beginning or/and end of footer
+* Controlling the priority of loading JavaScript code
+* Code syntax highlighting
+* Line numbering
+* Active line highlighting
+* Editor allow for Tab indentation
+* And much, much more!

+**Supported languages**

+* JavaScript

 **Translation**